top of page

 In both cases, the internal pattern becomes the relational one.
 Not through conscious choice, but because the nervous system exports what it knows.

 The work starts here — with the relationship you have with yourself.
-With learning to listen to the part of you that learned, long ago, what the world was like.
+With learning to listen to the part of you that deducted, long ago, what the world was like.
 And with showing it, patiently and repeatedly, that things can be different now.

 Comments